Open Now ?

 A Sustainable Choice

 Proper stormwater management contributes to a healthier environment beyond protecting your home.
-By directing rainwater into designated drainage systems or soak wells, you help replenish groundwater reserves and minimise strain on local water treatment facilities.
+Directing rainwater into designated drainage systems or soak wells helps replenish groundwater reserves and minimise strain on local water treatment facilities.
 Additionally, efficient drainage reduces soil erosion and helps maintain healthy ecosystems.

 Downpipe Connection Regulations

 The regulations surrounding downpipe connections can vary depending on your location in Australia.
 Each state and local council may have specific requirements for stormwater drainage on residential properties.
-To ensure you’re compliant and maximise the benefits discussed earlier, it’s crucial to check with your local council for the most up-to-date regulations in your area.
+To ensure you?re compliant and maximise the benefits discussed earlier, you must check with your local council for the most up-to-date regulations in your area.

 Here are some common scenarios you might encounter: